Golf Holidays in Italy

 After your golf, all the sights, sounds and smells of Italy are around to tantalise your senses.
 Most Italian Golf Clubs you will find a swimming pool, so bring your cossie.
 If not the Adriatic or a lake is never far away for taking a dip.
 The small Italian villages with their shady narrow streets are fascinating for strolling, sipping a cappuccino, enjoying a gelato, or browsing boutiques crammed with the latest Italian fashions.
 They all have weekly markets too, although these are normally in the mornings.

 Driving in Italy

 The one thing that may discourage some golfers from visiting Italy is the roads, or to be more precise the Italian drivers, the roads themselves are fine!
 It cannot be denied, driving in Italy is a bit of an experience!
-However, as long as you just take your time and let the tail-hogging Fangios and Fittapaldis past you will enjoy the scenic drives from golf course to golf course.
+However, as long as you just take your time and let the tail-hogging Fangios and Fittapaldis scream passed, you will enjoy the scenic drives from golf course to golf course.